Darling Downs – Moreton Rabbit Board

 To stay up to date with current information, please see the following links below:

-To enter rabbit sighting data –RabbitScan Queensland Department of Agriculture, Fisheries
+To enter rabbit sighting data –RabbitScan Queensland Department of Primary Industries

 MEMBER COUNCILS

-Eight local authorities pay annual precepts to the Land Protection Fund to provide funding for the operational requirements of the Darling Downs-Moreton Rabbit Board.
+Eight local governments pay annual precepts to DPI’s Land Protection Fund, which in turn provides operational funding to the Darling Downs-Moreton Rabbit Board.

 Western Downs Regional Council